- FFF Advocate:

 The family was celebrating the holiday in Colorado Springs, but Vira decided to take Elizabeth home to Denver because she felt Elizabeth would be more comfortable in her own bed and Vira wanted to be near her doctor so she could have Vira seen immediately after the holiday.
 On the way home, she called her pediatrician and left a message and by the time they finally arrived home, Elizabeth’s fever has broken and Vira was hopeful that things might be getting better.
 However, Elizabeth remained lethargic.

 The doctor eventually called and advised Vira to get over-the-counter medication for Elizabeth.
 He said that unless her fever got to 104 degrees she shouldn’t need to bring her in.
 Elizabeth’s fever never increased over 103 degrees.
 Vira had told her husband that unless Elizabeth was doing much better the following day, she had planned to take her in to the doctor when he got home from work.

 At noon that day, Vira was sitting on the sofa with her daughter when she suddenly threw up.
 Vira noticed blood in the vomit and immediately grabbed her daughter and ran to the neighbors’ house for help.
 They called 911 and Vira started doing CPR on Elizabeth, who had become unconscious.
 When the paramedics arrived, they took Vira into another room of the house so that they could work on Elizabeth.
-They worked on her for what seemed like forever, and then they eventually came in and informed Vira that her precious child had passed.
+They worked on her for what seemed like forever, but Elizabeth died.

 An autopsy confirmed that Elizabeth had contracted the flu – H1N1 specifically – and that it had led to a complication called bi-lateral pneumonia in which her lungs filled with blood.